-We work with a number of children’s hospices to help families facing the loss of a child.
+We have worked with a number of children’s hospices to help families facing the loss of a child.

 Tremendous progress has been made in the treatment of childhood cancer in recent years – around three-quarters of children diagnosed with cancer now survive.
 For around 200 children a year in the UK, however, treatment is not successful.
 At Children with Cancer UK, we work alongside children’s hospices and do what we can to help families facing the loss of a child.

 When the time comes for the child to die, the children’s hospice services are there to provide end of life care and bereavement support for as long as it’s needed, helping families to approach death with dignity and peace.